Aipcecodes/codes/SK - The Code of Journalistic Ethics.md

 9. Advertisements and paid notifications must be clearly labelled.
 In the case of commercial text, the article must not give the impression that it is an independent work of the journalist.
 The journalist and media have a right and duty to refuse publishing a hidden advertisement.
 10. The journalist must not issue his or her old work as new.
 11. The journalist must not accept gifts or other benefits that can jeopardize his or her impartiality and objectivity that may be perceived as an attempt to influence his or her work.
 An exception to this rule is usually the provision of small advertising items and refreshments at press conferences and other events addressed to the public and media representatives.
-12. If someone other than the journalist, media or editorial board covers the costs of the journalist’s trips, other expenses or part of his or her expenses, the journalist alerts readers, listeners or viewers accordingly.
+12. If someone other than the journalist, media or editorial board covers the costs of the journalist's trips, other expenses or part of his or her expenses, the journalist alerts readers, listeners or viewers accordingly.
 13. The journalist has a right to personal integrity.
 If he or she finds himself or herself in a conflict of interest, especially when he or she is working on a topic that concerns or may concern the journalist himself or herself, his or her close persons (§ 116 of the Civil Code) or his or her economic interests, the journalist informs his or her editorial board about this fact.
 The journalist must not continue to work on the topic with conflict of interest unless the editorial board gives him permission to do so and the journalist informs adequately the public about the possible conflict of interest.
 14. If the editorial board finds itself in a conflict of interest, in particular when it informs about media activities or about persons connected directly or indirectly to media, the journalist informs the public about it in an appropriate manner.
 The journalist must not use the information he or she has gained during his or her work for own benefit as long it has not been published.
 15. The journalist does not use the privileges of his or her profession for his or her private benefit; the journalist does not show his or her journalistic license or indicate an affiliation with media in situations unrelated to the direct exercise of his or her profession.